-The Ruselectronics holding (part of Rostec) has developed a unique technology for manufacturing materials for chip resistors without precious metals.
+The "Ruselectronics" holding (part of Rostec) has developed a unique technology for manufacturing materials for chip resistors without precious metals.

-Unlike traditional components based on gold or platinum, the new products are characterized by low cost, while maintaining all performance characteristics.
+In contrast to traditional components based on gold or platinum, the new products are characterized by low cost, while maintaining all performance characteristics.

 This makes it possible to abandon silver, palladium, gold and platinum in the production of thick-film chip resistors.
 At the same time, the performance characteristics are maintained at the level of traditional analogues.